Updates

 Consider the following statements about the Sixth Schedule of the Indian Constitution:

-2. The Sixth Schedule currently applies to tribal areas in Jammu and Kashmir and Ladakh.
+1. The Sixth Schedule applies to tribal areas in Ladakh.

-3. ADCs under the Sixth Schedule can legislate on land and forest management.
+2. The Autonomous District Councils under the Sixth Schedule have legislative powers over land and forest management.

 Which of the above statements is/are correct?